Social Media Handles: Facebook Hyatt Regency Toronto, @hyattonKing (Twitter)

 When I visited: January 28th, 2015, Media event

-Winterlicious is here once again in Toronto running from January 30th to February 12, 2015.
-The King Street Social Kitchen at the Hyatt Regency is offering a three-course prix fixe lunch for $20 and dinner for $35.
-Once again I had an opportunity to organize a media event for the Hyatt Regency (read about the Winterlicious 2014 and Summerlicious 2014 event),where top Toronto food bloggers got to sample the Winterlicious lunch and dinner menu, as well as the upcoming Valentine’s Day menu.
+The King Street Social Kitchen at the Hyatt Regency is offering a three-course prix fixe lunch for $20 and dinner for $35 during Winterliciois (January 30th to February 12, 2015).
+Once again I had an opportunity to organize a media event for the Hyatt Regency (read about the Winterlicious 2014 and Summerlicious 2014 event), where top Toronto food bloggers got to sample the Winterlicious lunch and dinner menu, as well as the upcoming Valentine’s Day menu.

 The best part of working with the Hyatt Regency is seeing the various changes in their menu offerings during “LiciousTO” events which is curated by Executive Chef Wesley Boodhram.
-This time, Chef Wesley was inspired by popular streetfood which help him create an Asian themed Winterlicious menu with noodles, lemongrass soup and teriyaki prawns.
+This time, Chef Wesley was inspired by popular street food which helps him create an Asian themed Winterlicious menu with noodles, lemongrass soup and teriyaki prawns.
 Chef Wesley stated that “my true influences are the people who eat my food… their laughs and smiles it brings over something I have prepared, is truly priceless!”

-Secondly, the media events truly shows the Hyatt Regency’s attentive and kind hospitality.
+Secondly, the media events truly show the Hyatt Regency’s attentive and kind hospitality.
 Having stayed at the Hyatt Regency, I know their hospitality goes beyond the event.

 The event started at the Mix Bistro Bar where the bloggers were greeted with a beautiful French Martini with pineapple juice and vodka, followed by dinner in the private room at the King Street Social, which is on the bottom floor of the Hyatt Regency.
 During the event, we were in the presence of Nancy MacDonald (Director of Sales and Events), Vivek Satoskar (Associate Director of Sales) and Chef Wesley Boodhram (Executive Chef / Food and Beverage Director).